 This topic is very near and dear to my heart.
-Social eating is definitely one of my biggest fears and remains to be the issue I find hardest to overcome in my recovery.
+The fear of social eating is definitely one of the hardest issues I have to overcome in my recovery from an eating disorder.
 Now everyone is different, and for some people in ed recovery social eating is not a problem.
 However the majority of people with ed’s struggle greatly to eat with and in front of people.

 Roughly 70%-80% of the eating disorder population struggle greatly eating in social situations.

-I find every time I eat with others it’s like my brain goes into chaos mode.
-It’s a barrage of eating disorder voices telling me I should worry because my plate is bigger or because I ordered more.
-Or maybe because I ordered less or other people aren’t eating as much.
+Every time I eat with others it feels like my brain goes into chaos mode.
+A barrage of eating disorder voices telling me I should worry because my plate is bigger, or because I ordered more.
+Or its maybe because I ordered less or other people aren’t eating as much.
 I can always find something to compare or worry about when it comes to eating in public.

-Here are my 5 ways to cope with social eating:
+Here are my 5 ways to cope with fear of social eating:

 1. Start Small